adhuri/DICYRT/README.md

 ###Goals
-1. Display Word Cloud for food items famous at a particular restaurant based on Apache Spark Analysis on reviews for a business.
+1.Create a food-based word cloud for a specific restaurant based on offline data obtained from Yelp and data streamed from Google Places reviews.
-2. Display restaurants famous for a particular food item at particular location.
+2.Search for a restaurant based on a particular food and location.